Everything you need to know about Seville’s Feria de Abril

 Which tents are you allowed into?

-Owning a tent or caseta is an exclusive and expensive opportunity for Seville’s citizens.
+Owning a caseta (tent) is an exclusive and expensive opportunity for Seville’s citizens.
 The majority of casetas are private and open only to members and their guests.
 If you’re lucky enough to score an invitation, consider it a privilege!

-Although we say ‘tent’, the casetas are often furnished elaborately with bars, tables and dance floors.
+Although we say ‘tent’, the casetas are often elaborately furnished with bars, tables and dance floors.
 Each caseta has its own address with its street name and number.
-You can access maps of the showgrounds online or at information booths onsite.

 Public tents